 Step 2.
 Create a Windows system image backup for restoring to dissimilar hardware

-1. Run EaseUS Todo Backup on the healthy computer and click "System Backup" on the left pane.
+1. Run EaseUS Todo Backup on the healthy computer and click "OS" on the main page to back it up.

 2. Choose the Windows OS and specify the USB flash drive which contains the emergency disk as the destination disk to save system image.